mcchas/g2h-camera-mods/README.md

 # Rotating the picture

 I have one of these cameras hanging upside down.
-The rotate function was not.
+The rotate function was not available without the Aqara app.
 Change `flip = 0` to `flip = 3` in the file `/mnt/config/flash_config.ini`.
 Generate a new md5sum and replace the last line of the file after the change.

 # TL;DR

 Clone this repo to the root of an SD card.
 Insert the card, power on the camera.
 The camera will reboot when it's done and remove the SD card.
 Or keep it in.. up to you.
+If you do a factory reset, the _save_ files should be manually deleletd to fully reinstall this hack.
 Use at your own risk.

 Unfortunately this will probably be patched when Xiaomi is aware.
 But as a low risk vulnerability (need physical access to the sd card) it won't be a priority.
 If you want to patch your own camera against this hack, just remove /mnt/sdcard from the PATH variable in `/etc/profile`